mulle-concurrent/mulle-concurrent/dox/API_POINTERARRAY.md

 struct mulle_concurrent_pointerarrayenumerator  mulle_concurrent_pointerarray_enumerate( struct mulle_concurrent_pointerarray *array)
 ```

 Enumerate a pointerarray (0 to n-1).
-This works reliably even in multi-threaded
+Passing `NULL` produces an empty
-environments.
-The enumerator itself should not be shared with other
+enumerator.
+This works reliably even in multi-threaded environments.
+The
-threads though.
+enumerator itself should not be shared with other threads though.

 Here is a simple usage example: